Greetings

 Teruo Higashino

-Deputy General Manager of iLDi, Professor at Osaka University
+Deputy General Manager of iLDi, Professor at the University of Osaka

 Our Initiative for Life Design Innovation (iLDi) project proposes a new concept called Personal Life Record (PLR) to enhance Personal Health Record (PHR), a database of human medical and health information.
 PLR incorporates data about various activities such as daily habits, diet, exercise, and workplace and school activities.
 Using PLR data, this initiative undertakes research on the prediction, prevention, and early diagnosis of illness.